MikaSchoenmakers/MikasBalatro/README.md

 Give +100 Chips if played hand contains 3 or fewer cards.

 ### Statistic Joker
-If 4 hands have been played the same amount of times, gives X4 Mult.
+If 4 hands have been played the same amount of times, gives X4 Mult.\
+_Does not count unplayed hands_

 ### Boating License
 Copies the effect of all played **_Enhanced_** cards.